-Each of these methods have their pros and cons.
+Each of these methods has its pros and cons.

-For instance, SATA hub port multiplier is cheap and can split one SATA ports into many.
+For instance, the SATA hub port multiplier is cheap and can split one SATA port into many.
 However, unfortunately, this device does NOT increase the downstream bandwidth.
 All the split SATA ports have the maximum combined data rate of the host port.

 Image: 1 to 5 SATA Port Multiplier

-Similarly, you can opt for PCIe SATA expansion cards such the one below:
+Similarly, you can opt for PCIe SATA expansion cards such as the one below:

 This is the most recommended method for many.
-It is easy to install and quite straight forward.
-You can get a SATA expansion card with 2-8 ports, depending upon how many PCIe lanes it uses.
+It is easy to install and relatively straightforward.
+You can get a SATA expansion card with 2-8 ports, depending on how many PCIe lanes it uses.

-Finally, the most advanced and expensive of the cards is the SAS-SATA devices.
+Finally, the most advanced and expensive cards are the SAS-SATA devices.

 Image: LSI’s PCIe v3.0 x8 SAS SATA Controller